2020 Puerto Rican general election

 General elections were held in Puerto Rico on November 3, 2020, to elect the officials of the Puerto Rican government who served from January 2021 to January 2025, most notably the position of Governor and Resident Commissioner.
 In addition, there was a non-binding status referendum to ask voters if Puerto Rico should become the 51st state of the Union.

 Incumbent New Progressive Party Governor Wanda Vázquez Garced, who succeeded to the governorship on August 7, 2019, was eligible to run for a full term in office, which she announced on December 16, 2019.
 However, Vázquez Garced lost her bid when former Resident Commissioner Pedro Pierluisi won the New Progressive Party membership vote on the nomination for governor.

 Pierluisi ultimately won the election on November 3, 2020, albeit by a narrow margin of 1.49%.
 As a result, this election was the closest race of the 2020 gubernatorial election cycle.
 Pierlusi's winning 33% of the vote was the lowest obtained by a successful gubernatorial candidate in Puerto Rico since the first direct election in 1948.
 Jenniffer González-Colón was re-elected as Resident Commissioner.

+As of 2024, this was the last time that a Democrat was elected Governor of Puerto Rico.